Office Hours: (email for current office hours)

 Phone: (212) 220-1289

 Kirsten Cole is a teacher, researcher, and parent based in Brooklyn, NY.
-Her research interests include the study of teachers’ lives, the relationship between families and teachers, mentorship and collaboration among teachers in early childhood classrooms, and anti-bias education.
-Cole has the pleasure to teach and learn from her students and colleagues as an Assistant Professor of Early Childhood Education at BMCC.
+Her research interests include the study of teachers’ lives, the relationship between families and teachers, and anti-racist/anti-bias education.
+Cole has the pleasure to teach and learn from her students and colleagues as an Associate Professor of Early Childhood Education at BMCC.